-The current tax legislation offers tax incentives for enterprises in oil and gas exploration/development projects, enterprises engaged in the production and export of goods for foreign currency (when export share exceeds 15%), and companies rendering certain services.
+The current tax legislation offers tax incentives for enterprises in oil and gas exploration/development projects and companies rendering certain services.

 Before 2017, three economic zones have been operating in Uzbekistan.
 Namely, the Free Industrial Economic Zone in the Navoi region (established in 2009), Special Industrial Zone in Angren (established in 2012), and Special Industrial Zone in Djizzak (established in 2013).